SimonPaul-0/Factorial-Calculator/README.md

 ## License:
 This program is open-source and available under the MIT License.

+## Contributing

+If you'd like to contribute to this project, feel free to fork the repository, make your changes, and submit a pull request.
+Feel free to contribute, report issues, or customize the program based on your specific project details.Bug fixes, feature enhancements, and code improvements are welcome.
 ## Author
+## Author

 [Simon Paul]

-Feel free to contribute, report issues, explore the code, and customize this program based on your specific project details.
+---